proficdni/proficdni/README.md

 ![](https://i.pinimg.com/1200x/a5/58/d5/a558d5ac0511b568302148a29d278d5b.jpg)
 # 🪼 **Jelly**, **Finn** or Toby/Tobias ☆
-Soap, Xiao and Ticci Toby fictkin !
+Soap, Xiao and Ticci Toby fictionkin

 ---

-**ALWAYS** interact with caution or extreme caution.
+**ALWAYS** interact with caution or even extreme caution.
 I am severely mentally unstable.
 I block very freely aswell, though unless you fall under DNI list i'll only hide you.
-If i have you hidden, don't try to seek out why. **I block and hide VERY freely.**
+If i have you hidden, don't try to seek out why. **I block and hide VERY freely, whether you're on my dni list or not.**

+**Sometimes I'll turn my public chat off, I'll go on offline mode, go on other servers.
+This is to protect my space.**

 ---